Pierre-Antoine/bcm_test/Architecture.md

 - system metrics (CPU/memory used by container/server, networking)

 Those metrics are crucial if we run on premise, as a Cloud Platform will mostly handle that for us (hopefully).

+## Some months later, we think to apply another aggregation/model to the input data.
+How would your architecture evolve to integrate this challenge?

+I would create a second pipeline that would read the same Avro files that are stored.
+This pipeline would be about the same, except we need to change the filtering step and maybe partition differently to suit our needs.